Psionica/psionica.github.io/docs/workshop/dual.md

 ## Introduction

-In his visionary short story titled *Learning to Be Me*, Greg Egan describes the Ndoli Dual, a fictional brain implant which constantly monitors the host's neural activity in an attempt to learn how it unfolds.[^1] After several years of collecting data, the Ndoli Dual becomes powerful enough to accurately forecast the neural activity of its host, prompting many to *switch* to it completely, outsourcing their entire thought process and achieving immortality.
+In his visionary short story titled "Learning to Be Me," Greg Egan describes the Ndoli Dual, a fictional brain implant which constantly monitors the host's neural activity in an attempt to learn how it unfolds.[^1] After several years of collecting data, the Ndoli Dual becomes powerful enough to accurately forecast the neural activity of its host, prompting many to *switch* to it completely, outsourcing their entire thought process and achieving immortality.
 Besides describing a thought experiment which puts the Chinese room to shame in terms of vividness, Egan hints at an intriguing possibility -- using a proxy for human thought as an optimization target for creating human-like artificial intelligence.
 An elegant formalism for *thinking humanly*, as per Russell and Norvig's taxonomy.[^2]

 {: .quote }
 "If the human race *was* replacing itself with clockwork automata, I was better off dead; I lacked the blind conviction to join the psychotic underground -- who, in any case, were tolerated by the authorities only so long as they remained ineffectual.
 On the other hand, if all my fears were unfounded -- if my sense of identity could survive the switch as easily as it had already survived such traumas as sleeping and waking, the constant death of brain cells, growth, experience, learning and forgetting -- then I would gain not only eternal life, but an end to my doubts and my alienation." -- Greg Egan[^1]

-However, even if neural activity seems to be the most accurate proxy for thought, high-resolution brain-computer interfaces are a long way from being commercially viable.
+However, even if neural activity seems to be the most accurate proxy for thought, accessible high-resolution neuroimaging techniques are a long way from being commercially viable.
 In order to implement Egan's envisioned device, we need a proxy for thought which is cheap and abundant, so that our models have plenty of data to learn from.
 What we need is written language, the next best thing after neural activity in terms of capturing human thought processes.
 Infinitely expressive and highly economic, written language has been the preferred medium for capturing thoughts for centuries.
 Today, internet archives contain billions of them, from the most brilliant to the darkest.

 {: .quote }
 "You, I hope, are one of those explorers.
 You, I hope, found these sheets of copper and deciphered the words engraved on their surfaces.
 And whether or not your brain is impelled by the air that once impelled mine, through the act of reading my words, the patterns that form your thoughts become an imitation of the patterns that once formed mine.
 And in that way I live again, through you." -- Ted Chiang[^3]